instantOS/docs/docs/gaming/gamebegin.md

       package manager and can be launched from the super + y menu.
 This is the most convenient and reliable method of aquiring games.
 They are almost guaranteed to work and are automatically kept up to date when the system updates.
-However the number of games that can be played this way is very small
+However the number of games that can be installed this way is very small
     - Flatpak/AppImage/Snap games are installed from alternative package managers.
-They are sandboxed which means that they work on all distros and have excellent backwards compatibility meaning that even very old games should work on a modern os with modern hardware.
+They are sandboxed which means that they work on all distros and have excellent backwards compatibility.
+Even very old games should work on a modern os with modern hardware.
 The tradeoff is that these require more storage and ram than the other methods.
     - Manually downloaded games: This is the method of aquiring software that will be most familiar to windows users.
-Download a program from the web to your harddrive and run it.
+Download a program from the web and run it.
 This is however not recommended on Linux as the game might require other things to be installed on your system and will not automatically install them.
-If you run into this problem then try running the game from a terminal and check if there are error messages hinting what the game requires.
+If you run into this problem, try running the game from a terminal and check if there are error messages hinting at what the game requires to be installed.
-    - Steam: Steam is a very popular game store and has a native linux version.
+    - Steam: Steam is a very popular game store that has a native linux version.
       After installing steam from the package manager the experience of using it is identical to windows when it comes to games which have a native linux version.
 2. Windows games
+    - Wine:
-    - Wine: wine is a program that allows windows programs to run on Linux.
+      Wine is a program that allows windows programs to run on Linux.
 You point it at a .exe file and it will try to run it.
 Using wine directly can be a bit tricky.
 Not all programs will work with just the stock installation of wine.
 Lots of games require additional windows software to be installed.
 This can be done with a program called winetricks.
-There are also noumerous programs that extend the functionality of wine. dxvk allows using directx in wine, nvapi adds support for dlss and raytracing.
+There are also numerous programs that extend the functionality of wine. dxvk allows using directx in wine, nvapi adds support for dlss and raytracing.
       It can be helpful to have an understanding of the workings of these individual programs but in most cases the methods below are more convenient.
     - Steam Play:
       Steam has the ability to run windows games with a feature called Steam-Play.
 Steam-Play makes use of a program called proton.
 Proton is a collection of programs like wine and dxvk along with scripts and tweaks